Moinketroa/Redirectr-back/README.md

 yarn global add @angular/cli
 yarn install

-## Development server
+## Run

 Start MongoDB

-Run `yarn | npm run dev:watch` for a dev server.
+Run `yarn | npm run dev:watch`.
 API will be on `http://localhost:4224/`.
 Go to `http://localhost:4224/documentation` to see the documentation and test the routes !

 ## Build